It could help you if you have a degree in modern languages or languages combined with business studies, although this is not essential.

 You could join the Chartered Institute of Linguists for professional recognition, training opportunities and to make industry contacts.

-You'll get more advice about working and training in languages through the Chartered Institute of Linguists.
+You can get more advice about working and training in languages through the Chartered Institute of Linguists.